web-platform-tests/rfcs/rfcs/test262_integration.md

 ### 3. Acquiring Test262 Source Code

-It is the responsibility of the user or CI system to ensure the Test262 source code is present at the location specified in the `.gitmodules` file. `wptrunner` will not perform the sync itself.
-This provides flexibility for different development and CI environments.

-There are two primary methods for acquiring the source:

-*   **Method 1: Git Submodule (Recommended)**
+The Test262 source code is acquired on-demand.
+The `wpt` command will handle this automatically for users in a standard Git environment, while still providing a manual path for CI systems.

+When the `--test262` flag is used, `wpt` will first check for the existence of the Test262 source directory.
+If the directory is missing, `wpt` will determine if the main WPT repository is a Git checkout.
-    For users in a standard Git environment, the tests can be synced by running `git submodule update --init`.
-This will fetch the precise Test262 revision pinned in the main WPT repository.
+- **If it is a Git repository,** `wpt` will attempt to automatically sync the source by running `git submodule update --init --recursive`.

-*   **Method 2: Manual/Custom Sync**
-    For CI systems or vendors using non-Git source control, the Test262 repository can be acquired through other means, such as a direct `git clone` or a custom mirroring process.
-The system must ensure that the repository is checked out to the specific commit SHA defined in the `.gitmodules` file and placed at the correct local path.
+- **If it is not a Git repository,** `wpt` will fail with an error, instructing the user to acquire the source manually.

+This allows CI systems and vendors with non-Git checkouts to populate the directory using their own custom tooling (e.g., `git clone` or a mirrored copy), while providing a seamless, automated experience for the common user.

 ### 4. Execution Control